-Following the development of the new Street Triple (being launched on the 10th), Triumph will be developing the engine further over the coming year after winning a contract to provide 750cc control engines for the Moto2 Championship - taking over from Honda in 2018.
+Following the development of the new Street Triple (being launched on the 10th), Triumph will be developing the engine further over the coming year after winning a contract to provide 750cc control engines for the Moto2 Championship - taking over from Honda at the end of the 2018 series.

 Currently Moto2 uses the CBR600RR engine and has a contract with Honda until the end of the 2018 season, but with falling sales in the 600cc bracket, and Honda deciding not to update the engine for Euro4, there was no real possibility of providing engines past 2018.
 So step in Triumph with a bold offering of their race winning Daytona 675 engine updated to Euro4 specification and increased capacity.
 There was never any real possibility of Moto2 allowing multiple engine manufacturers, so the choice was between Kawasaki, MV Agusta, and Triumph with Triumph as the front-runner after MV Agusta proved to be too expensive.